Part of What Is Wrong With My Business?

 When outside help makes sense

 Outside help makes sense when the checklist shows several possible causes and the owner cannot tell which one comes first.
-The point is not to add another opinion.
-The point is to find the real business problem and stop paying for the wrong fix.
+Use the review to find the real business problem and stop paying for the wrong fix.

 Common questions